10 Things I Wish I Knew Before Liposuction

 2. Liposuction is not a fast way to a fit body.

 Liposuction is best for people close to their ideal body weight.
-A way to eliminate those troublesome bulges you just can’t seem to get rid of.
 It isn’t a way to make a major transformation from overweight to in perfect shape.

 “Liposuction is not effective as a weight loss method,” said Dr. Christopher Morea, a Raleigh, N.C., plastic surgeon, in a RealSelf Q&A. “Patients should not expect to lose more than 5-7 pounds from a liposuction procedure.”